SEARCH

 This video, which he narrates, has been translated into several languages and viewed over 3,200,000 times.
 The content begins slowly with concepts that could be embraced by most eighth graders, but progresses to explain the primary levers that policy-makers use to manage and stimulate the economy.
 You can find it here.

 There are numerous lessons cleverly and clearly explained here.
 Example: I hadn't appreciated why economists seem obsessed with Wage Growth until I watched this simple animated video.
-(The importance of wage growth has less to do with the oft-used and sometimes politically-charged phrase, "income inequality" and more to do with the masses ability to consume and thus deflate credit bubbles).
+The importance of wage growth has less to do with the oft-misused and politically-charged phrase, "income inequality" and more to do with our collective ability to consume and thus deflate credit bubbles.

 So what's the correct mix and emphasis of lever-pulling required for a soft landing?
 Perhaps a more prescriptive video from Mr. Dalio, to address that question will appear on this same platform at http://www.economicprinciples.org.